NishConsulting/quirx/docs/process.md

 ## Leadership

 For Team NISH, authority, responsibility, and accountability for project quality is somewhat distributed.
-We assigned a product manager for Quirx prototype.
-The primary responsibility of the product manager was Quirx prototype health.
+We assigned a product manager for Qui℞ prototype.
+The primary responsibility of the product manager was Qui℞ prototype health.

-Throughout the development of Quirx prototype, our Product Manager ensured that:
+Throughout the development of Qui℞ prototype, our Product Manager ensured that:

 * everyone is heard